 We’re committed to making a Hope education accessible.

-Any member of the Hope College community who has an impairment that substantially limits one or more major life activities may seek assistance from our office.
+Students at Hope who have an impairment that substantially limits one or more major life activities may seek assistance from our office.

-- Meet with Disability Services staff to discuss your individual needs.
+- Schedule a meeting with Disability and Accessibility Resources staff to discuss your individual needs.

 - Gather documentation that reflects your current abilities and limitations.

-We are a part of the Academic Success Center in Van Zoeren 261.
-Office hours are 9 a.m. to 5 p.m.
+We are co-located with the Academic Success Center in Van Zoeren 261.
+Office hours are generally 9 a.m. to 5 p.m.
 Test proctoring occurs from 8 a.m. to 5 p.m. during the semester.
-You can make appointments by calling 616.395.7830 to talk with a real live person or by scheduling directly into Jeanne's calendar or Carrie's calendar.
+You can make appointments by emailing firstname.lastname@example.org or by scheduling directly into Jeanne's calendar or Carrie's calendar.

 A personalized holistic approach